 The Historical Mission: developing the historical heritage of Societe Generale

-Established in 2005, the Historical Mission brings together former employees and renowned historians to pursue a common goal: perpetuating and enhancing the Group’s rich historical heritage.
+Established in 2005, the Historical Mission brings together former staff members and renowned historians to pursue the common goal of continuing and enhancing the Group’s rich historical heritage.

 Former employees and historians

-Under the leadership of Jean-François Sammarcelli, Group Deputy Chief Executive Officer, the Historical Mission is divided into two entities:
+Under the leadership of Marie-Christine Ducholet, Head of Societe Generale Retail Banking in France, the Historical Mission is divided into two entities:

-- The History Committee, which brings together former Group employees
+- The History Committee, which brings together former Group staff members

 - The Scientific Committee, composed of academic professionals (university professionals, research directors, research institutes, etc.)